21 Secrets of a Top Leadership Coach

 4. Improve their communication effectiveness.
 Most leaders think they are superb communicators.
 And by comparison to even well-educated people, they are.
 But they generally focus on the wrong parts of communication: being articulate and erudite in spoken communication and clear and concise in written communication.
 Effective leadership communication has those skills as the entry price.
 All but the top leaders miss what leadership communication is really about.
 To get leaders promoted they must master what leadership communication is really about.
 More here.

 5. Staff retention.
 Almost all organisations lose good staff for very predictable reasons.
 You know that old cliché (clichés come to be so for good reasons): “People join companies and leave managers.”
-Effective leadership coaching almost always involves getting the leaders up to speed on state-of-the-art staff retention psychology.
+Effective leadership coaching almost always involves getting the leaders up to speed on state-of-the-art staff retention techniques.

 6. Every leader can form a group.
 Some can form teams.
 Only the best can form super-teams.

 Most leaders know the tired old theories of team formation trotted out in business schools.
-(Come on guys, get up to date.)

 7. Motivation.
-Maslow, McGregor, Hertzberg, Vroom, etc., and all the ineffective business school taught theories of motivation are known to any leader of any merit.
+Maslow, McGregor, Hertzberg, Vroom, etc., and all the business school taught theories of motivation are known to any leader of any merit.
 Here’s the rub: those theories are not used in the field.
 Why?
 Because they don’t deliver superior performance.

 Cutting-edge performance is never achieved with ineffective tools.
 To get leaders into the top bracket of performance they MUST be equipped with motivational tools that actually work.
+More here.

 8. All but the best organisations are full of conflict.
 It wastes a huge amount of time and money.
 When staff could be adding value they are engaged in conflict of all kinds.
 Leaders who understand where and how conflict can emerge, and, have the tools to minimise it, can and do secure superior performances, can and do add massive value.
 I hope it is clear that adding value can also come from putting in place alternatives to behaviours that impose huge huge avoidable costs.